2019-bgmp/demultiplexing-pranavs22/Part2/submission/README.txt

 1) Utilize appropriate functions --> Done
 2) Sufficiently comment your code/use docstrings --> Done
 3) Use unit tests on functions/entire algorithm to ensure it works properly----> Done Test files in folder named 'test_files'
-4) Create a useful report for the end user of your code Use argparse to "generalize" your code
+4) Create a useful report for the end user of your code --> Done
-Follow the specifications laid out in Demultiplexing, part 1 for the code
+5) Use argparse to "generalize" your code --> Done

 Note:
+The script-clean3.py has provided all the  output required for this assignment, in the slurm files.

-Issues while submitting Work:
+However there were some issues while submitting this Work:
-Issue 1:
+1)Issues with graph-
+Issue : Graph is generated, but the image does not include proper axis and titles.
+Solution: Made Graphs in excel.
+For Future: To address issue, I created a new script- demultiplex.py.
+I was not able to run the new script, as Talapas was down.

-Talapas system was down.
-(17:51pm).
-I could not copy slurm output file from talapas to local laptop, thus I could not push to Github.
+2)Issue while copying files from talapas : The .srun and .out files Talapas system was down. (from point where I started to turn-in 17:51pm till current time 19.02pm).
+I could not copy .srun and .out files from talapas to my local machine, thus I could not push to Github.
+Following error occured.
 Error:
 """Could not chdir to home directory /home/pranavs: Stale file handle
 bash: /home/pranavs/.bashrc: Stale file handle
 scp: /projects/bgmp/pranavs/DE_Multiplexing/outfiles/test_scripts/slurm-10409377-clean.out: Stale file handle"""

 Solution:

-I copied contents from Terminal (fortunately, I had cat-ed slurm output before it went down) into a new text file.
+I copied contents from talapas terminal (fortunately, I had cat-ed slurm output before it went down) into a new text file.
-All files can be verified later on when Talapas is up.
+All files can be verified later on, when Talapas is up.

-Issue 2: I ran this script.
-The image does not include proper axis and titles.
-Solution: Made Graphs in excel.

-The output from current script is obtained in slurm script-"slurm-10409377-clean.out" To address this, I created a new script- demultiplex.py, that covers all these issues.
+The output from current script is obtained from slurm script-"slurm-10409377-clean.out"
-I was not able to run that script as Talapas was down.